Supply Chain Woes

 Understanding your Supply Chain

-A robust supply chain is the foundation of any successful company, primarily when critical operations rely on getting raw materials in the door and finished products to customers on time.
-Without added cost, it is essential in the day-to-day operations.
-The impact of COVID-19 on supply chains around the world has taught us of a few things these past few months:
+A robust supply chain is the foundation of any successful company.
+A supply chain’s importance is magnified when critical operations rely on getting raw materials in the door and finished products to customers on time.
+An efficient supply chain is essential for daily operations.

-- There are massive constraints that exist within our transportation industry.
+- There are still massive transportation industry constraints

-- Security within the supply chain can cause unexpected challenges.
+- Security issues in the supply chain can lead to unexpected challenges

-Another aspect to consider is that while our guard may be down as we concentrate on keeping operations moving, things like data breaches are rising.
-According to the Risk Ledger Report, third-party app developers, payment processors, and remote worker infrastructure are among the top security threats currently on the radar of organizations.
+Another part of existing supply chain woes is that while companies focus on getting goods flowing, data breaches and other security problems are rising.
+According to the Risk Ledger Report, third-party app developers, payment processors and remote worker infrastructure are among the top security threats.

 Figure: 1Functions enabling modern supply chain management

-Thankfully, there are solutions out there to help companies stay competitive.
-The latest version of Microsoft Dynamics 365 for Supply Chain Management, introduced in October of 2019, includes several features for building strong supplier relationships and minimizing risks.
+Thankfully, there are a number of solutions out there to help companies stay competitive.
+The latest version of Microsoft Dynamics 365 for Supply Chain Management not only includes several features for building strong supplier relationships and minimizing risks, but also retains a familiar look and feel to other Microsoft Office products.
+This familiar interface helps with change management and reducing training needed to get up and running.

-Some of the more powerful features designed to help include
+Some of D365 Supply Chain Management’s more powerful features include:

 - A Role-based Vendor Collaboration Portal